Consensys/secureum-diligence-bootcamp/day2/example2_if_updated/README.md

 admins.push(address(0));
 ```

-Since in those 2 statements we are simultaneously changing some values, and potentially adding/deleting values, its hard to instrument those with `if_assigned`, so for now we omit those.
+Since in those two statements we are simultaneously changing some values, and potentially adding/deleting values, it's hard to instrument those with `if_assigned`, so for now we omit those.

-As a rule of thumb, always try to use `if_updated` as its safer (its checked on *any* updated).
+As a rule of thumb, always try to use `if_updated` as it's safer (it's checked on *any* updated).
 Only use `if_assigned` if you can't express what you need with `if_updated`, or if the instrumentation overhead is too large.